Kingston Rotary Centennial Projects

 Developing Cultural Awareness at No. 9 Gardens

 No. 9 Gardens, north of the city, is Canada’s first cultural centre for sustainability and reconciliation.
 The Rotary Club of Cataraqui – Kingston has established as one of its priorities reconciliation and cultural awareness of First Nations peoples.
-The goals of this project are providing education and skills training in food security, sustainability and reconciliation.
-In April of 2021, 25 apple trees will be planted at the gardens and the tree planting program will include both First Nation and non-First Nation students working with Focus Forward for Indigenous Youth.
-In conjunction with our environmental project, we will plant 100 years to commemorate our centennial year.
+The goals of this project are providing education and skills training in food security, sustainability, and reconciliation.
+On June 15, 2021, 80 fruit bearing trees (sponsored by Rotary) will be planted by Rotarians and friends in the gardens.
+This program will include both First Nation and non-First Nation students working with Focus Forward to benefit Indigenous Youth.
+In conjunction with our environmental project, we will plant 100 trees to commemorate our centennial year.